Garrett Johnson

 Garrett W. Johnson (born May 24, 1984) is an American entrepreneur and award-winning shot putter.
 Johnson won the 2006 NCAA Indoor and Outdoor Shot Put Championship, and was also named a Rhodes Scholar in 2006 on behalf of the United States.
 He is the cofounder and currently serves as Chairman of the Foundation for American Innovation.
-Johnson is also Cofounder and chief operating officer of Hydra Host, a startup valued at $500m backed by Peter Theil.
+Johnson is also Cofounder and chief operating officer of Hydra Host, a startup valued at $500m backed by Peter Thiel.

 Career

 Upon graduation from Oxford, Johnson served as a staffer for the Senate's Committee on Foreign Relations.

 In 2011, along with Ash Rust and John Fallone, Johnson co-founded SendHub a text message marketing company.

 In 2014, Johnson co-founded the Lincoln Network, a 501(c)(3) nonprofit.

 Academic

 Garrett Johnson was the salutatorian in the 2002 graduating class at Tampa Baptist Academy in Tampa, Florida, where he won multiple state championships.

 Johnson was a student in the FSU Center for Academic Retention and Enhancement (CARE), beginning in the Summer of 2002.
 He attended FSU, graduating magna cum laude in three years with a double major in Political Science and English.
 Johnson was named an academic All-American in 2005 and 2006 and earned the Florida State Golden Torch Award given to the FSU student-athlete with the highest GPA.
 Johnson, a scholar athlete, was named to the FSU Dean's list with a 3.5 GPA or better and the FSU President's list with a 4.0 GPA throughout his undergraduate career.

 Johnson completed a master's degree in migration studies as a 2006 Rhodes Scholar at Exeter College, Oxford University.